 interagency transfer of the generated observables;

 and the end-to-end flow of control.

-Remark - The CSTS D-DOR Data Service [DDORS] is “to be written”.
-It is assumed that a generic file transfer service allowing to transfer files between two units, i.e. [CFXS], will be available and - on top of or within this generic service – “specialized” file services/metadata will allow requesting the dedicated processing for the file being transferred.
-In this case, it is assumed that the CSTS D- DOR Data Service [DDORS] will implement delivery of D-DOR “raw data” or Open Loop Recording data stored according to [DDRXF].
+Remark – Details of file transfer are to be agreed between agencies depending on security policies.
+It may be based on SSH File Transfer Protocol [SFTP], Cross Support Terrestrial Generic File Transfer [CFXS] or any other protocol including cloud-based delivery.

-13 Note that this service only provides Delta-DOR raw data while Delta-DOR correlated data are provided via the “Validated Data Radio Metric Service”.
+10 Note that this service only provides Delta-DOR raw data while Delta-DOR correlated data are provided via the “Tracking Data File Service”.

-14 In fact, the data format defined in [DDRXF] can also be used to store Open Loop Recording data.
+11 In fact, the data format defined in [DDRXF] can also be used to store Open Loop Recording data.